SanichKotikov/sort-array-objects/README.md

-Sorts objects of an array by property(ies).
+Sorts objects of an array by specified property, or second property if first are equal.
+Note: second property has default value = 'id';

+This method sorts _in place_ and returns the array.

 ## Install